The Reach of Fraud Claims Under Title 14

 The statute imposes two deadlines.
 A fraud claim must be filed within two years after the fraud is discovered.
 But no claim can be brought against someone who did not personally commit the fraud more than five years after the fraud occurred.

-There is also an important boundary: this section does not affect remedies for fraud that was committed against a person during their lifetime and later impacted how their estate passes.
-Those situations are handled under other legal doctrines.
-A.R.S.
-14-1106 focuses specifically on fraud connected to proceedings and filings under Title 14.
+There is also an important boundary: this section does not affect remedies for fraud committed against a person during their lifetime that later impacted how their estate passes.
+Those situations involve a potential breach of fiduciary duty and are handled under other legal doctrines.